 - showing great charm but quickly becoming irritated or angry

-- talking at length about their own concerns but lacking interest in the concerns of others
+- talking at length about their concerns but lacking interest in the concerns of others

 aggressionwhen faced with a threat to their ego

-Other features may be less obviously associated with narcissism, such as:
+Other features may have a less obvious link with narcissism, such as:

 - a sense of shame, humiliation, and emptiness when disappointed